 While learning about visualizing data in Excel spreadsheets, we have already learned about Working with Charts in Excel Workbook.
 Now, let us explore another feature of Conditional Formatting in Excel files.
-It is a useful and effective way of presenting the information.
+It is a useful and effective way of presenting information.

 - Add Conditional Formatting in Excel Spreadsheet